 Mesh window, plenty of room, and a rainfly for wet nights outside.

-Camping is one of Americans’ most loved outdoor activities.
+With camping being one of Americans’ most loved outdoor activities, many of us are in need of a tent to fit this need.
 In fact, research shows that in 2019, more than 41 million Americans over the age of 6 participated in camping, up about a million from three years earlier.
 And there’s little wonder why camping is so popular.
 Many people love to get out into nature and enjoy all of the opportunities a night—or week—sleeping out in the woods has to offer.
 Don’t let yourself plan a few nights out in the woods, without purchasing the best tent for your campsite, first.